rucio/jupyterlab-extension/docker/test_env/README.md

 ### Check Rucio

-From a terminal in jupyterlab activate the conda environment to have the rucio executable in the `PATH`:

-    conda activate rucio_jupyterlab

-Check that the Rucio credentials are correct:
+From a terminal in jupyterlab you can check that the Rucio credentials are correct:

     rucio whoami